The Marangu Route

 Marangu Route GPS

-For a file of GPS waypoints for all our routes, please click on the following link Kilimanjaro Marangu Route GPS.
+For a file of waypoints for all our routes, please click on the following link GPS Waypoints.
 This will take you to the relevant page on the website of Trailblazer Publications, who publish the Kilimanjaro guide.
 The file is in .gpx format, so you can download it straight onto your GPS.